 AI chatbots like OpenAI's ChatGPT are increasingly popular, providing automated, context-aware responses to all kinds of user queries.
 TalkJS lets you create a customizable chat application that integrates chatbot responses seamlessly into your user chat.

-In this tutorial we'll show you how to use OpenAI's API to generate replies to user messages with the language model that powers ChatGPT.
-We'll then add them to your chat with TalkJS's API:
+This tutorial will show you how to make a simplified version of the interactive chatbot demo on TalkJS's website – try it out there to see how it works in practice!
+You'll learn how to use OpenAI's API to generate replies to user messages with the language model that powers ChatGPT, and how to add them to your chat with TalkJS's API:

 - A TalkJS account.
 TalkJS provides a ready-to-use chat client for your application.
 Your account gives you access to TalkJS's free development environment.